Magnax Axial Flux Direct Drive Generators are 40-70% lighter than traditional radial direct drive generators.

 And due to the axial air gap, even small deflections of the bearing system do not affect the air gap.

 “We were astonished when we saw the specs of our 100kw generator.
 It makes a huge difference when your generator weighs 850 kg instead of 4 tons!
-What’s more, it brings best-in-class efficiency and is comparable in price.
-This generator has become our main differentiator in future competitive situations.”
+What’s more, it brings best-in-class efficiency and is comparable in price. ”

 The efficiency and reliability of the drive train are key factors in the Cost Of Energy (CoE), produced by a wind turbine.